aartisr/heimdall-electra/README.md

   --store-root data/local/evidence
 ```

-This computes a SHA-256 content address, writes the artifact to the store, and appends a custody record to the manifest ledger.
+This computes a SHA-256 content address, writes the artifact to the configured local store, and appends a custody record to the manifest ledger.
+It detects later content changes, but it does not by itself prove origin, authorization, calibration, or scientific validity.
 The `--evidence-class` must be one of:

 | Class | Meaning |
 |---|---|